luser-dr00g/inca/README2.md

     .5

 attempts to call DOT as a monadic function (which does not exist) upon the integer 5.
+Whitespace may be introduced to disambiguate numbers from functions and operators, in particular the 'dot' function or operator following an integer should include a space to prevent a bad parse.
+A variable immediately followed by < left angle bracket is considered an assignment to the variable; but with an intervening space, the angle bracket will be considered the less-than function.

 Various reorganizations in the basic structure of the program enable inca2 to offer